SFDO-Tooling/CumulusCI/docs/robot_tutorial.md

 Framework documentation see the [Robot Framework User Guide](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html)

-It is assumed you've worked through the CumulusCI `Get Started <get_started>`{.interpreted-text role="doc"} section at least up to the point where you've called `cci project init`.
-It is also assumed that you've read the `robotframework`{.interpreted-text role="doc"} section of this document, which gives an overview of CumulusCI / Robot Framework integration.
+It is assumed you've worked through the CumulusCI [](get_started) section at least up to the point where you've called `cci project init`.
+It is also assumed that you've read the [](robot) section of this document, which gives an overview of CumulusCI and Robot Framework integration.

 ## Part 1: Folder Structure

 We recommend that all Robot tests, keywords, data, and log and report files live under a folder named `robot`, at the root of your repository.
-If you worked through the `Get Started <get_started>`{.interpreted-text role="doc"} section, the following folders will have been created under `MyProject/robot/MyProject`:
+If you worked through the [](get_started) section, the following folders will have been created under `MyProject/robot/MyProject`:

 -   `doc` - a place to put documentation for your tests